-The 2B Technologies Model 106-M Ozone Monitor is designed to enable accurate measurements of ozone in air over a wide dynamic range extending from 10 parts-per-billion by volume (ppb) to an upper limit of 1000 parts-per-million (ppm) based on the well-established technique of absorption of ultraviolet light at 254 nm.
-The Ozone Monitor is light weight (3.9 lb, 1.8 kg) and has a low power consumption (~6.0 watt) relative to conventional instruments and is therefore well suited for applications such as:
+The 2B Technologies Model 106-L Ozone Monitor is a U.S. EPA Federal Equivalent Method (FEM; EQOA-0914-218) designed to enable accurate measurements of ozone in air over a wide dynamic range extending from a few parts-per-billion by volume (ppb) to an upper limit of 20 parts-per-million (ppm) based on the well-established technique of absorption of ultraviolet light at 254 nm.
+Note that throughout this manual and in the instrument output, "ppb" (identical to "ppbv") refers to parts-per-billion by volume (not weight).
+The Ozone Monitor is lightweight (4.2 lb., 1.9 kg.) and has a low power consumption (≈6.0 watt) relative to conventional instruments and is therefore well suited for applications such as: